THE SCIENCE OF MIND:

 If you need additional financial assistance, or are a monastic, you can request a scholarship here

-This event is co-sponsored with our friends at CCN, The Contemplary and Shambhala Mountain Center.
+This event is co-sponsored with our friends at CCN and the Vajrayana Institute, and partnered with The Contemplary.